Mean curvature flow with obstacles: a viscosity approach: Comparison with a variational discrete scheme and long-time behavior

-Since $E_1 \subset E_2$, one has $d_{E_2} \ls d_{E_1}$ which shows that the last inequality is in fact an equality, showing as above that $E^1_h \subset E^2_h.$ \end{proof} Thanks to Propositions \ref{inclusion} and \ref{compfree}, one can conclude that the evolution $E_h$ of a minimizing hull $E_0$ contains the free evolution of every ball inside $E_0$.
+Since $E_1 \subset E_2$, one has $d_{E_2} \ls d_{E_1}$ which shows that the last inequality must in fact be an equality.
+As above, we conclude that showing as above that \eqref{eq:inter2} and \eqref{eq:uni2} are equalities, which proves that $E_h^1 \subset E_h^2.$ \end{proof} Thanks to Propositions \ref{compfree} and \ref{inclusion}, one can conclude that the evolution $E_h$ of a minimizing hull $E_0$ contains the free evolution of every ball inside $E_0$.